-No tough guy and no expert, just an ordinary oldie who likes the outdoors and blogs about his modest exploits.
-I hope you find them interesting and I’ll be grateful for any advice.
+No tough guy and no expert, just an ordinary oldie who likes the outdoors.

-I live an outdoorsy rural life and perversely, considering I hate heights and the cold, I’m fond of blundering up hills.
+Perversely, considering I hate heights and the cold, I’m fond of blundering up hills.
 Intermittently I leave unhilly Norfolk on unambitious adventures.
-I reflect on my inability to choose reliable gear and muse on outdoor life.
+Blogging about them, I reflect on my inability to choose reliable gear and muse on outdoor life.
 Nothing extreme or life-threatening.
 A slight emphasis on food.

 Among other things, my blog documents three of my four completions of the Pennine Way, England’s oldest and best National Trail, and my adventures on the Scottish National Trail and the Hebridean Way.
-I’m grateful for any comments; thanks again for your visit.
-Best wishes, Andrew.
+I’m grateful for any comments; thanks for your visit and best wishes, Andrew.

 Pleased and proud to be listed on The Great Outdoors magazine’s Blogger Network

 If you found useful information that’s helped you plan your trip…

 … feel free to buy me a pie.
 Thanks!

 Clicking the above button will send me a donation of GBP 1.00 to help cover the small but non-zero cost of maintaining this blog.
 I’m afraid you won’t receive anything in exchange, other than my sincere thanks and warmest blessing.